gardenlinux/glrd/README.md

                         Specify if the input type (default: url).
   --input-url INPUT_URL
                         Input URL to the releases data.
 Defaults to gardenlinux-glrd S3 URL.
-  --no-input-split      Do not split Input into stable+patch and nightly.
+  --no-input-split      Do not split Input into major+minor and nightly.
 No additional input-files *-nightly and *-dev will be parsed.
   --output-format {json,yaml,markdown,mermaid_gantt,shell}
                         Output format: json, yaml, markdown, mermaid_gantt, shell (default).
   --output-description OUTPUT_DESCRIPTION